dtzxporter/DTZxPorterLanding/_tools/henri.md

   - Models
   - Images
   - Materials
-  - Animations (mostly for the main character, other AI TBA)
+  - Animations (only for the main character, other AI TBA)
   - Worlds (No terrain yet)
   - Raw Files can be exported as usual.